WP-API/node-wpapi/README.md

 Non-snake_cased route parameter names will be unaffected.

-## Embedding data
+## Embedding Data

-**Note: This section applies only to the WP-API v2 betas and above**; the initial 1.0 release of the API embedded data by default.
+_**Note:** This section applies only to the WP-API v2 betas and above; the initial 1.0 release of the API embedded data by default._

 Data types in WordPress are interrelated: A post has an author, some number of tags, some number of categories, *etc*.
 By default, the API responses will provide pointers to these related objects, but will not embed the full resources: so, for example, the `"author"` property would come back as just the author's ID, *e.g.* `"author": 4`.